rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 }
 ```

-Now we can instantiate a new set and print its string representation like this:
+Now we can instantiate a new set and print its elements like this:

 ```go
 set := coll.MakeSet("cat", "cat", "frog", "dog", "cow")